kyo1988/Kyo.github.io/_posts/2025-09-27-category-entry-points-analysis.md

 ## TL;DR

-Our Category Entry Points (CEP) analysis across 1M+ multilingual reviews reveals that brand coverage negatively correlates with penetration rates, with English showing exceptional performance compared to other languages.
-Data sufficiency constraints limited our analysis to English-only for reliable statistical results, highlighting the need for improved data collection across languages.
-The key action is to redesign copy deployment and localization investment allocation to expand coverage breadth and reduce the English-centric bias in our marketing approach.
+CEP coverage negatively correlates with penetration rates, with English showing exceptional high performance compared to other languages.
+Multilingual data sufficiency constraints limit reliable analysis to English-only, highlighting the need for improved data collection across languages.
+The key action is to redesign copy deployment and localization investment allocation to expand coverage breadth and reduce English-centric bias in marketing approach. **Action**: Test messaging validation in top 3 languages and track CEP hit improvement quantitatively.

 ## Executive Summary